PhilGeek/commonplace_books/extramission.md

 (*Sermon* 277 11; Edmund Hill, O.P., *The Works of Saint Augustine, A Translation for the 21st Century, Part III, Sermons, Volume 8, 273-305A, On the Saints*, Hyde Park, NY: New City Press, 1994, 39)

+Notice that Augustine identifies the speed of the visual rays with the speed of seeing, providing further evidence for the hypothesis that visual presentation is being understood as a kind of touch by visual rays.

 # Achilles Tatius